This study programme starts in August.

 - classical philology

 - ancient history

-Applicants also need documented proficiency in at least one of the following "classical" languages (i.e. 20 ECTS in one, or 10 ECTS in two of the languages):
+Applicants also need documented proficiency (minimum 15 ECTS) in at least one of the following "classical" languages

 Ranking of applicants

-If there are more applicants than can be admitted to the programme, the selection will be made on the basis of studies completed as well as the CV and the Letter of Motivation.
+If there are more applicants than can be admitted to the programme, the selection will be based on the grades in the studies completed.
+Additional points may be given for CV and the letter of motivation.

 Recognition of prior education